iraykhel/defitaxes/README.md

 ## Running app locally

+You will need to rename sample.env to .env and populate it with API keys for a zillion third-party services, all of them have a free version though.

 driver.py should run locally without much fussing, it has main loop implemented that imports transactions and calculates taxes on them.

 For everything else you'll need Flask set up, app.py is flask's app entry point.